-Sometimes the little things really do add up and if you follow these ten steps you may find a wealthier and money smart you is right around the corner.
-Following these steps may help you achieve less stress and better health.
+Sometimes the little things really do add up.
+When it comes to your finances or your health this lead to undesirable consequences.
+If you follow these ten steps you may find a wealthier and less stressed you right around the corner.

-Try these ten rules to live by in 2011:
+Try these ten rules to live by in the coming year:

 5. Pay off your debt as soon as possible.
 The quicker you buckle down and take care of your debt the quicker you can use that money for saving and investing back into yourself.

 6. Clean up your loose change.
 Invest in a change counter and watch your pennies add up.
 (We picked up our electronic piggy bank for less than $10.00 and have already saved more than double that amount.)
 This is a simple way to experience a sense of accomplishment.

 7. Dine at home.
 Fast food may seem convenient and affordable, but it can end up breaking the bank quickly, not to mention assist in packing on the pounds fast.
 Make a meal plan at home and buy in bulk if possible.
 The benefit from following this rule can increase your savings while trimming your waist, consider it an added benefit.

 8. Consider traveling close to home for your vacation this year.
 Who knows, your favorite destinations might be closer than you thought.

 9. Make your own date night at home – instead of going out for a movie and spending up to $20.00 a ticket in some areas.
 Pick up a rental, pop some popcorn, and enjoy Hollywood from the comfort of your own living room.

 10. Second-hand doesn’t equal second class.
 Take a peek at your local thrift stores, you just might find they have exactly what you are looking for at a fraction of the price you would pay if you were to buy brand new.
 (I enjoy reading and purchase all of my hardcover books for a dollar or less at local thrift shops.)